 Open – 5202 N. Albina Ave.
 Portland Oregon 97217

-Made a trip to Portland Oregon this summer, and visited a number of record stores.
-Thought Mississippi Records was the best.
-A small shop, but a lot of great records (and plenty of traffic in the store).
+It’s a small shop, but has a lot of great records (and plenty of traffic in the store).
 Good selection, many genres and, most important for the discerning record collector, cheap prices.
 They also sell vintage equipment, and have a record label.
 And you can give a listen before you buy.

 Portland is a very friendly record store town, with a number of good ones to choose from.
 Portland’s stores also have chipped in to provide a handy guide to all the local stores.